emaanr/notes/Programming/Python/infodump.md

 - One notable exception is code which attempts multiple iteration passes:
   - A container object, such as `list`, produces a fresh new iterator each time you pass it to the `iter()` function or use it in a `for` loop.
     - Attempting this with an iterator will return the same exhausted iterator object used in the previous iteration pass, making it appear like an empty container.

+> Provide an example here at some point.

 ### Iterable